-About a year ago I started planning my permanent move to the area of Northwest Florida affectionally called “Scenic 30A.”
-I knew the area well after having spent a lot of time there in the last few years while living in Nashville – apparently, once you move to Nashville, there is a law that says you instantly also have to vacation at 30A – which is not at all a bad thing as I have come to learn over the last decade.
-Now that vacation is thankfully my full time life!
+A few years ago I started planning my permanent move to the area of Northwest Florida, affectionally called “Scenic 30A.”
+I knew the area well after having spent a lot of time here in the last few years while living in Nashville.
+Apparently, once you move to Nashville (or anywhere in the southeast for that matter), there is a law that says you must also vacation at 30A – which is not at all a bad thing!
+Now, that vacation is my full time life!

 2- You do not go grocery shopping anytime after noon on a Saturday.

 When I first arrived, I innocently enough, I stopped in my local Publix at 5pm on a recent Saturday and… it was an absolute madhouse!
 Now I shop at this Publix every week and I have never seen it like this so I knew something had to be going on.
 Every register was open but every line was a least six people deep… and everyone had six cases of diet Coke, bottles and bottles of wine, multiple family size bags of tortilla chips, and a gallon bucket of salsa!
 When I finally got to the cashier she looked at me and said “Where are you from?”
 I said “I live here, I’m local” to which she laughed and said “oh dear God then why are you in here on a Saturday… Are you nuts!?”
 I soon learned that Saturday is when the rental homes and vacation spots have “check in and turnover” and that is when all of the excited vacationers, who are just into town, head to the store and buy their provisions for the week.
 The aisles are packed, the shelves are empty, and pretty much every store is like this on Saturday, no matter where you go.
 It was kind of like what I remember from up north when the weather called for a snowstorm and everyone flooded the local stores for milk and bread.
 I now plan my weekend shopping accordingly.